School information about Pupil Premium

 When your child starts at Palm Bay we send home a letter encouraging you to apply for free school meals even if you do not want your child to have a school lunch.
 The reason for this is to ensure that our school receives the maximum amount of funding possible.

-For the year 2015/16 the school received £1320 per eligible pupil.
 It is so important that the school is able to access this money so that we can continue to focus on raising the achievement of all the pupils at our school.
 We are passionate about our children achieving the highest academics standards in order to prepare them well for the next stage of their educational journey.

 Each year we will publish a report explaining how we are planning to spend the money, what our main focus is and what the impact of the support has been.
 You will also be able to see the impact of this money as it supports our continued efforts to raise standards and help the children become confident and well-rounded individuals.